aschneiderman/aac/pages/examples/more-stuff.md

 ---
-layout: What BabylonJS Can Do
+layout: content
-title: Lessons
+title: What BabylonJS Can Do
 image: muffins-brown.jpg
 ---